COVID Isolation: How to Care for Your COVID Positive Child

 - Speak to your child’s school about their return-to-school policy.

-Remember that the best thing you can do is get your family vaccinated.
-The CDC recommends everyone ages 5 years and older get a COVID-19 vaccine and everyone 16 and older get boosters.
+Remember that the best thing you can do is get your family vaccinated, and keep up with booster shots.
+The CDC recommends everyone ages six months and older get a COVID-19 vaccine and those five years and older get boosters.

 Next Steps & Resources:

 - Meet our source: Aryeh Zvi Baer, M.D.

 - To make an appointment with Dr. Baer or a doctor near you, call 800-822-8905 or visit our website.

 - Schedule you or your child’s COVID-19 vaccine appointment.

 The material provided through HealthU is intended to be used as general information only and should not replace the advice of your physician.
 Always consult your physician for individual care.

 Everyone six months of age and older is eligible and recommended to get a COVID-19 bivalent booster vaccine.